Optical Approach to Gravitational Redshift: Gravitational Redshift

 The redshift effect was qualitatively in agreement with astronomical observations both in the case of the Sun and in the case of white dwarf star like Sirius B where the effect is about thirty times larger.
 However, the quantitative agreement was not very good.
-While the frequency shift in (1) is independent of the point of observation on the solar disk, observations$^{(5)}$ have shown that the wavelength of spectral lines increases as the point of observation moves toward the limb.
+While the predicted shift is independent of the point of observation on the solar disk, observations have shown that the wavelength of spectral lines increases as the point of observation moves toward the limb (Higgs 1960).
 Furthermore, the solar lines observed at the limb are definitely asymmetric, having pronounced red flanks.
 There seems to be a systematic change in profile as one approaches the limb.
-In atomic spectra,$^{(6)}$ the broadening of a spectrum line due to pressure has shown that the spectrum line observed is spread out more on the long wavelength side than it is on the short.
+In atomic spectra (White 1934), the broadening of a spectrum line due to pressure has shown that the spectrum line observed is spread out more on the long wavelength side than it is on the short.
 With increasing pressure, the mean collision time increases and the time between collisions decreases with the result that, as the line is shifted to the red, it is broadened asymmetrically.
 From this point of view, the asymmetry observed in limb lines seems to be of pressure character.
-In fact, Blamont and Roddier$^{(7)}$ found a complete interpretation of their experimental value at the limb when they added to the gravitational redshift the pressure redshift of the Lindholm effect.
+In fact, Blamont and Roddier (1961) found a complete interpretation of their experimental value at the limb when they added to the gravitational redshift the pressure redshift of the Lindholm effect.
 Together with asymmetric profile, their interpretation reminds us of the effect of pressure on the redshift of solar spectral lines.

 The controlled experiments using M\"{o}ssbauer effect are able to test the gravitational redshift to an excellent accuracy.
-In the experiments,$^{(8)}$ $\gamma-$rays in a nuclear resonance passed through an evacuated tube or a tube filled with helium along the lines of force of the gravitational field.
-The observed redshifts were shown to be in agreement with the predicted shift in (1) by taking account of the effects due to temperature difference between the source and absorber.
-A measurement$^{(9)}$ of redshifts in a rapidly rotating system was shown to fit the dependence of ${\bf g}_e$ on $\omega$ in (9).
+In the experiments, $\gamma-$rays in a nuclear resonance passed through an evacuated tube or a tube filled with helium along the lines of force of the gravitational field.
+The redshifts observed by Pound and Rebka (1959, 1960) were shown to be in agreement with the predicted shift when the effects were corrected by the temperature difference between source and observer.
+A measurement of redshifts in a rapidly rotating system was shown to fit the dependence of an effective acceleration of gravity on angular velocity (Hay et al. 1960).